-Beyond the Blue Rider Group and the Scholar Painters, Sarah Nabarro's work has been informed by the Abstract and Neo Expressionists.
+Nabarro's work has taken inspiration from the Blue Rider Group, the Abstract and Neo Expressionists and the Chinese Scholar-Painters (11th-13th centuries).
 She trained at Hertfordshire University, is currently on a course of further training with the Turps Banana school of art and, previously, read Social Anthropology at Cambridge University.
 Her work is held in private collections in the UK and the USA.
 She is based in London.

-Group show with Oaktree and Tiger Gallery, Ashurst, (Jan-Mar 2017)
+Group show with Oaktree and Tiger Gallery, Ashurst (Jan-Mar 2018)

 Electric Open, Electric Picture House (Oct-Nov 2017)